Schubert-Tom/Digit-Recognition/README.md

   Framerwork: [streamlit](https://streamlit.io)

-*Thanks to Andreas Weber for the canvas-idea*
+*Thanks to Andreas Weber for the canvas idea*